 Metal pantiles

-Metal pantiles are known for their versatility and typically benefit from a long warranty.
+Metal pantiles offer versatility and usually come with a long warranty.

 Double pantile tiles